PeterCamilleri/parse_queue/README.md

   }
 ```
 Note how the try! block returns a value called success.
 If this value is false
-or nil, the parse queue is rolled back to its condition at the start of the try
+or nil, the parse queue is rolled back to its condition at the start of the
-block.
-Otherwise, any changes to the parse queue are retained and processed
+try! block.
+Otherwise, any changes to the parse queue are retained and
-items are removed.
+processed items are removed.

 This too can be done manually as shown below: